What are genital warts?

 Diagnosing genital warts

 Most commonly, visible genital warts will be diagnosed through a routine doctor’s examination and the review of the patient’s medical history.
-If, however, there is a suspicion of the presence of HPV without any visible symptoms, other diagnostic routes may be explored.
+If, however, there is a suspicion of HPV infection without any visible symptoms, other diagnostic routes may be explored.
 For women, this will most often involve a gynecological exam and Pap test, followed by a tissue biopsy if abnormal cells are detected.
-Biopsies for men are much more rare and are generally not recommended by doctors.
+Biopsies for men are far more rare and are generally not recommended by doctors.

 Gynecological exam / Pap test

 For women without visible genital warts, diagnosing the presence of HPV will often involve undergoing a gynecological exam.
 This exam will typically include a Pap test (sometimes called a Pap smear).
 A procedure usually used to test for cervical cancer, the Pap test screens the cervix for abnormal cells, which are a possible sign of HPV infection.
-If abnormal cells are found, further tests will be carried out to screen for HPV infection, as well as the presence of cervical cancer.
+If abnormal cells are found on the cervix, further tests will be carried out to screen for HPV infection, as well as the presence of cervical cancer.

 Genital warts treatment

-Some patients will choose to undergo no treatment.
+Some patients will choose to undergo no treatment for genital warts.
 This option is perfectly safe but will generally prolong the problem.
 If the patient does opt for treatment, there are a number of different options to explore:

 Application of antiviral gels or creams.
 These solutions are marketed in a number of different varieties but are generally applied by the patient themselves over the course of a number of days or weeks.
 Side-effects may include itching and mild scarring.